IvanUkhov/blog/_posts/2019-11-08-sequential-data.md

 ```

 The `data` block describes where the data can be found and provides a schema for
-the columns that are actually used.
-(Recall the SQL query given earlier and note
+the columns that are used.
+(Recall the SQL query given earlier and note that
-that `id`, `date`, and `partition` are omitted.)
-For instance, `latitude` is a
+`id`, `date`, and `partition` are omitted.)
+For instance, `latitude` is a scale
-scale of type `FLOAT32`, while `temperature` is a sequence of type `FLOAT32`.
+of type `FLOAT32`, while `temperature` is a sequence of type `FLOAT32`.
+Both are
-Both are standardized to have a zero mean and a unit standard deviation, which
+standardized to have a zero mean and a unit standard deviation, which is
-is indicated by `"transform": "z"` and typically needed for training neural
+indicated by `"transform": "z"` and is typically needed for training neural
 networks.

 The `modes` block defines four passes over the data, corresponding to four